Artur Beliakou

 Artur Beliakou (Артур Белякоў, born 20 May 1993) is a Belarusian male acrobatic gymnast.
 With Aliona Dubinina, he competed in the 2014 Acrobatic Gymnastics World Championships.

 Arthur Beliakou and Aliona Dubinina at the 2014 Acrobatic Gymnastics World Championships.

 At the 2017 World Games, he won a silver medal in the mixed pairs all-around event.
 At the 2018 Acrobatic Gymnastics World Championships, he won a bronze medal in the team event.

-At the 2019 Acrobatic Gymnastics European Championships, he won a silver medal in the mixed pairs dynamic event.
+Beliakou competed at the 2019 European Games and won a gold medal.
+For his accomplishment, he was recognized by president Alexander Lukashenko.
+Later that year at the 2019 Acrobatic Gymnastics European Championships, he won a silver medal in the mixed pairs dynamic event.